Gary Barlow: On Her Majesty's Service: Ratings

-The documentary about the Take That star's creation of a song for the Jubilee, was seen by 6.35million viewers upon its broadcast which equated to a 27.7% of the entire TV audience when it aired on BBC One from 7.45pm.
+The documentary about the Take That star's creation of a song for the Jubilee, was seen by 6.35million viewers upon its broadcast which equated to a 27.7% of the entire TV audience when it aired on BBC One from 7.45 p.m.

 Reception

 Critical reception was positive towards Barlow and the documentary; The Telegraph awarded it 4 stars, praising Barlow's approach to the cultures around him, and commenting that there were "many touching moments in the documentary" as Barlow journeyed across The Commonwealth.
 The Guardian also reviewed the programme positively by commenting that "everywhere [Barlow] goes people take a liking to him, want to be his friend.
 It's hard not to, really: he seems warm, genuine, funny too"; it concluded by stating that "you'd have to be really hard not to be at least a little bit moved by it [as] Gary completes his journey, from the one who isn't Robbie Williams, via X Factor judge, to national treasure."